botworld-wiki/beatburger.github.io/pages/botpack.md

 ---

-layout: default
+layout: breadcrumbs
 permalink: /botpack
-title: Botpack & modules
+title: Botpack & Modules
 description: The place to learn everything there is to know about your Botpack and its Modules!
+breadcrumbs:
 ---

 # Botpack